Jaysmito101/moovies/README.md

 # Moovie

+[Note: Documentation Comming soon....]

-This is a node module that helps to search for moovies with movie titles.
+This is a node module that helps to search for moovies with movie titles and also search for its plot ad cast.

 This is not a function or class to be used directly.